Skip to main content

 You create a Data Node by telling the Mesh who you are and providing configuration properties, such as data security controls.

-import { NmpServer, PII_PATTERNS } from "@nekzus/neural-mesh";
+import { LiopServer, PII_PRESETS } from "@nekzus/liop";

-const server = new NmpServer(
+const server = new LiopServer(

 {